MariiaGulkova/Thesis-blog/Process/FirstSteps.md

 ### What I want to explore

-How can I transform people experience about the propaganda - in Soviet Union and Nowdays in Social Media - in storytelling and create a informative visual experience
+How can I transform people experience about the propaganda - in Soviet Union and Nowadays in Social Media - in storytelling and create a interactive visual experience

 ### Methods

-I want to experiment with my interviews, which i have done during my thesis, to try to use them as a basement for narrative story.
-And try different ways to visualize them
+I want to experiment with Data from my interviews, which I have done during my thesis, to use them as a basement for a narrative story.
+And to try different ways to visualize them

 ### Test Day

-In Test Day I want to test if my narrative in Twine works and if they are clear and maybe to test visual part
+In Test Day I want to test if my narrative in Twine works and if they are clear and maybe to test possibilities for visual part

 ### Needs